Roninkoi/RAMPE/README.md

-# RAKIAC - Relay-Architectured Keeper of Information And Calculator
+# RAKIAC - Relay-Architectured Keeper of Information and Automatic Computer

 The RAKIAC is a relay computer with a simple custom ISA.
 The purpose of this project is to explore early computing and CPU design.